numicator/r_data_processing/README.md

 ## Other functions for joining datasets:
  - _dplyr_ functions: _bind_cols()_, _bind_rows()_, _union()_, _intersection()_, and _set_diff()_
  - base functions: _cbind()_, _rbind()_, _merge()_, _union()_, _intersect()_, _setdiff()_
- - _plyr_ and its familly of _xxply(.data, .variables, .fun)_ functions
+ - _plyr_ package and its familly of _xxply(.data, .variables, .fun)_ functions.

-> Due to the time limitations there will be no exercises for this subject, only the presentation.
+> Due to the time limitations there will be no exercises for this subject, only a short presentation.

 ---
 *** Second 6-hours session: ***